Finding a project

 - The New Hampshire State Conservation and Rescue Archaeology Program runs low-cost historical and prehistoric field schools

-- Professor Hruby's office door, Reed 314 (once you can get there), where she posts opportunities that she hears about
+- Professor Hruby's office door, Reed 314, where she posts opportunities that she hears about

 - You may also wish to consider internships with archaeological laboratories, museums, and other relevant organizations.